daviscook477/ToaMistakeTracker/README.md

 * why isn't the teleport damage mistake being tracked right?
 * what is the vespula grub sting animation id? is it unique to the grub stinging -> yes it worked!!!
-* flame wall detection logic (some number of ticks) 5809 appeared 5816 disappeared
-* olm auto mistake detection

 * **Olm standard attack** non-jad prayer miss (no announcement) 1339p mage - 1340p range
 * shaman barney 1295 gfx obj it really is in a 5x5 around them not just a 3x3 -> yes it really is.
 * ok the vespula grub sting animation is not sufficient. it *can* do that animation after stinging.
 * I should check for the combination of vespula sting + grub hp ratio b/c just the sting animation is not enough.

+Some more things to fix:

+todo list:
+* melee hits from scavs (non-venge)
+* fix the tekton melee hit detection to not overlap with sparks and the entry flame
+* verify if the spawns at the end of the shamans room count correctly for the explosion mistake
+* reloading players just when the game state changes from loading isn't sufficient since it misses all players that go down after you
+* to be honest, probably reloading players at each game state change + replacing on spawn might work
+* flame wall detection logic (some number of ticks) 5809 appeared 5816 disappeared
+* figure out what happened to teleports -> I think it's some sort of animation on the player
+* if the user logs out and logs back into the raid we want to consider the raid as started again

+lightning 1359 g on the

 Team mistakes:
 * muttadile heal (big and small)